mediacloud/newsscribe-ansible/README.md

 If you're not even a little nervous about making changes, you're almost certainly hazardous.

+All locally added variables should start with mc_, ones related to elastic search should start with mc_es_

 1. If you're installing/configuring something new, create a new .yml file in the tasks directory and add it to all.yml.
    You can test the task locally by (temporarily!) adding an include_task